rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 A second example assumes the presence of a **software bug** inside Alice's LTQP query engine that makes document caches ignore authorization information.
-This example is also a form of the *Intermediate Result and Query Leakage* threat that was explained before, for which we assume the existence of a *hybrid* LTQP query engine.
+This example is also a form of the *Intermediate Result and Query Leakage* vulnerability that was explained before, for which we assume the existence of a *hybrid* LTQP query engine.
 If Alice queries a private file containing her passwords from a server using its authentication key, this can cause this passwords file to be cached.